Accepted Students Celebration 2020

 We welcome accepted students and their families to the Computer Science Department at Rensselaer!
 Use this webpage to navigate our online events over the coming weeks, to familiarize yourself with our department, and to get your questions answered.

-Below is a summary of events specific to computer science.
-Use the URLs below to navigate to these events, some of which have sign-up RSVPs.
+All events have ended.
+Below is a summary of past events specific to computer science for which we have recordings.
+Use the URLs below to navigate to these events.

-- Meet a Professor [various dates] Our computer science professors will be available to meet and discuss the department, their coursework and research, and answer your questions.
-Please RSVP using the URLs below, which will then generate an email as to how to join in the meeting.
+- Meet a Professor [April] Our computer science professors were available to meet and discuss the department, their coursework and research, and answer your questions.
+Of the six sessions we held, we did record one of them, so feel free to watch and listen in below.

 About the Department

 The undergraduate program in computer science prepares students to solve real-world problems and carry out fundamental research.
 Our undergraduates distinguish themselves by landing high-income jobs at such companies as Google, IBM, Microsoft, Bloomberg, Epic Systems, Facebook, Amazon, and numerous other companies both large and small.
 Many of our students go on to prominent graduate schools.
 Given our strengths and successes, in 2019, our incoming class of first-year students was again one of the largest ever in our 34-year history.
 And recently, in the Fall 2018 semester, computer science became the largest major at Rensselaer.